-September 16, 1951, what appears to be an image of Jesus turned up in an aerial picture purportedly taken over Korea by an Air Force man.
+September 16, 1951, what appeared to be an image of Jesus turned up in an aerial picture purportedly taken over Korea by an Air Force man.
 Ashland’s Independent published the photograph and sold out every copy.

 September 16, 1964, Chief of Police Harold Lewis Catron, Sr., Somerset Police Department, succumbed to wounds received from a shotgun blast in 1957.
 Three suspects shot Chief Catron in front of his house.

-September 16, 1970, the Kentucky Air Pollution Control Commission unveiled a clean air plan that would introduce Kentucky’s first limit on the sulfur content of coal used as fuel.
+September 16, 1970, the Kentucky Air Pollution Control Commission unveiled a clean air plan that would introduce Kentucky’s 1st limit on the sulfur content of coal used as fuel.
 The limits reduce corrosive sulfur oxides in the air.

 September 16, 1975, Northern Kentucky State College President W. Frank Steely resigned, ending another stormy chapter in the controversies surrounding the five-year-old college and the fifty-year-old Steely.

 Kentucky Trivia: Northern Kentucky University (NKU) began in 1948 when an extension campus for UK opened in Covington, known as the UK Northern Extension Center.
 After 20 years in operation, it became an autonomous four-year college under the name Northern Kentucky State College (NKSC).
 In 1970, the school hired Dr. W. Frank Steely as the 1st president.